 But they are going to face increasing competition from this point on.

-More significantly still, the number of large electric vans is set to increase substantially over the next few years, with Mercedes, Renault and Volkswagen all bringing out new models.
+More significantly still, the number of large electric vans is set to increase substantially over the next few years, with Citroen, Ford, MAN, Mercedes, Peugeot and Volkswagen among those bringing out new models soon.
 Up until this point, most electric vans have been smaller models.

 And of course, it’s not just vans – sales of electric vehicles (EVs) in general are set to rise dramatically in the coming years.